 At Owen White our outlook is a bit different.
 We specialise in areas that interest us.
 We’re enthusiastic about what we do, which means we’re better at it.
 It’s a simple approach, but one that works.

-Based in the Thames Valley, we are a leading commercial practice providing specialist expertise in sectors including:
+Based in the Thames Valley, we are a leading commercial practice providing specialist expertise in the following sectors:

 Five of the six director/shareholders trained at Owen White and all current associates started their careers with us.
 We have a low staff turnover and a good track record of retaining our trainees on qualification and seeing them build a long term rewarding careers with us.
 All our staff benefit from a great work life balance.